Last updated on December 9th, 2024 at 12:29 pm

 James’s Advocacy for Social Justice

 James was a staunch advocate for social justice, a theme that permeates his epistle.
-He was particularly concerned with the treatment of the poor and marginalized within the Christian community.
-James condemned favoritism towards the wealthy and emphasized the church’s responsibility to care for the needy.
+He was particularly concerned with the treatment of the poverty threshold and marginalized within the Christian community.

 In James 1:27, he defines pure religion as looking after orphans and widows in their distress.
 This focus on social justice is a critical aspect of his teaching, reflecting the early church’s commitment to creating a community that mirrored the values of Christ.